salihakdogan/salihakdogan/README.md

 ## 👋 Hi, everyone!

 Salih Akdoğan is my name, and I'm attempting to become a junior web developer.
 I was born and raised in Bursa, Turkey.
 I'm learned build dynamic web sites using ASP.Net Core and relational databases.
-These days, I'm studying how to create web projects using (N-Layer) Architecture.
+Currently, I am developing web projects using the JavaScript scripting language and the JQuery library, along with the node.js framework.

 >*(Not every project that appears on my profile has been finished.
 I'm developing every project for learning a new technology.
 I update my previous works as I discover new technologies.)*

-##### 📝 I'm working on this project right now : <a href="https://github.com/salihakdogan/BlogProject">BlogProject</a>
+##### 📝 I'm working on this project right now : <a href="https://github.com/salihakdogan/Guess-Game">Guess-Game</a>

 ## 🌐 Socials: